Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Denoisers can reduce model complexity

 \subsection{Analysis for 2-layer ReLU networks}

-We extend to more general hypothesis classes and high dimensional (discrete) outputs.
-Formally, we take the valid set $\sV = \{y^*_1,\dots,y^*_N\}$ to be a discrete set over $N$ output values in $\R^k$ and $\fstar$ is a piecewise constant function defined on $N$ disjoint intervals $\sX = \uplus_{i=1}^N [x^l_i, x^u_i]$ (in ascending order), where there is a $\delta>0$ gap between each interval and the next.
+We now extend our analysis from splines to neural networks and high dimensional (discrete) outputs.
+Formally, we take the valid set $\sV = \{y^*_1,\dots,y^*_N\}$ to be a discrete set over $N$ output vectors in $\R^k$ and $\fstar$ is a piecewise constant function defined on $N$ disjoint intervals $\sX = \uplus_{i=1}^N [x^l_i, x^u_i]$ (in ascending order), where there is a $\delta>0$ gap between each interval and the next.
 The target function $\fstar$ is defined such that if $x\in [x^l_i, x^u_i]$, then $\fstar(x) = y^*_i$.
 We leave analysis of discrete, high-dimensional input spaces (such as in text tasks) to future work.